marcelkornblum/snipflow/site/getting-started.md

 - **PRs and issues**; the clean version history only really makes sense if [PRs are well written](./how-it-works.md#pull-requests) and contain links to issues, designs and other documentation that is pertinent
 - **Preview and Staging environments**; because the [Preview environment](./how-it-works.md#preview) auto-builds each time a PR is merged, it's perfect for internal team members to keep abreast of developments, but less than ideal for senior stakeholders or clients to review the work so far (that's what [Staging](./how-it-works.md#staging) is for).
 - **Releasing**; it's [a straightforward process](./how-it-works.md#releasing) but one your team need to understand

-## Onboarding

-Joining an existing SnipFlow project is really easy.
-You can read about [all aspects of the process](./how-it-works.md), or get a quick summary below.

-### Developers

-For developers, you'll need to follow the version control workflow:

-- Create a feature branch for each feature, task or issue
-- Commit as many times as you like to your feature branch
-- Open a PR as early as you like, and certainly before merging your changes

-A couple of extra points to keep in mind:

-- You should spend time making your [Pull Request](./how-it-works.md#pull-requests) really high quality, ensuring it has all the requirements
-- Never rebase anything that's been pushed to the remote repo

-### Team Leads, Scrum Masters, Project Managers, Producers

-If you're not actually writing code but you're involved in quality, timings, and output at a granular level, SnipFlow makes things easy for you:

-- Check in on the [Preview](./how-it-works.md#preview) environment to see the latest state of the project, built and hosted
-- Keep on top of the [Pull Request](./how-it-works.md#pr) environments - each PR will usually have a dedicated place that the built code can be browsed; this is your chance to feed in and affect the work before it's merged, and where to keep quality high. - If you're looking at code quality you should of course also be reviewing the PRs carefully
-- You can easily deploy to [Staging](./how-it-works.md#staging) or [Production](./how-it-works.md#production) yourself, or ask an engineer without disrupting them too much

-Extra things to note:

-- It should be easy to follow progress on issues using your collaboration software
-- You should never see "it works on my machine" again; every environment is built by the same automated script, never by an individual developer
-- You should be able to easily follow the thread from a ticket to the code implementing that feature, to the discussion and amendments made during the PR phase before that code was merged in.
-You can do this from the task mangement software, or using git blame from the affected lines of code.
-Debugging should be slightly less painful.